LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 SQL Statements
 ==============

-Lasso provides the ability to issue SQL statements directly toSQL-compliant data sources, including the MySQL data source.
-SQL statements are specified within the ``inline`` method using the ``-sql`` parameter.
+Lasso provides the ability to issue SQL statements directly to SQL-compliant data sources, including the MySQL data source.
+SQL statements are specified within the `inline` method using the ``-sql`` parameter.
 Many third-party databases that support SQL statements also support the use of the ``-sql`` parameter.
-SQL inlines can be used as the primary method of database interaction in Lasso, or they can be used along side standard inline actions (e.g. ``-search``, ``-add``, ``-update``, ``-delete``) where a specific SQL function is desired that cannot be replicated using standard database commands.
+SQL inlines can be used as the primary method of database interaction in Lasso, or they can be used along side standard inline actions (e.g.
+``-search``, ``-add``, ``-update``, ``-delete``) where a specific SQL function is desired that cannot be replicated using standard database commands.

 For most data sources multiple SQL statements can be specified within the ``-sql`` parameter separated by a semi-colon.
 Lasso will issue all of the statements to the data source at once and will collect all of the results into result sets.
-The ``resultSet_count`` method returns the number of result sets which Lasso found.
-The ``resultSet`` method can then be used with an integer parameter to return the results from one of the result sets.
+The `resultSet_count` method returns the number of result sets which Lasso found.
+The `resultSet` method can then be used with an integer parameter to return the results from one of the result sets.

 .. note::
    Visitor supplied values must be sanitized when they are concatenated into SQL statements.
 Sanitizing these values ensures that no invalid characters are passed to the data source and helps to prevent SQL injection attacks.
-   The ``string->encodeSql`` method should be used to encode values for MySQL strings.
-The ``string->encodeSql92`` method should be used to encode values for strings for other SQL-compliant data sources including JDBC data sources and SQLite.
+   The `string->encodeSql` method should be used to encode values for MySQL strings.
+The `string->encodeSql92` method should be used to encode values for strings for other SQL-compliant data sources including JDBC data sources and SQLite.
 The ``-search``, ``-add``, ``-update``, etc. database actions automatically perform sanitation on values passed as pairs into an inline.